+Account.
 Yeah.
-Just, try and find people to back us or whatever we would.
+Just or try and find people to back us or whatever we would.
 We just thought, you know.
 Yeah, we can do that.
 No problem.
 You'll be fine.
 And then realized quite quickly, that it was going to be more complicated.
 And thank God we spoke with Harry, who was, running an incredibly successful and very interesting business called LJ partnership.

-And so they part of their structure as a wealth management business is was to have in-house joint venture real estate teams.
+So and so they part of their structure as a wealth management business is, was to have in-house joint venture real estate teams.
 So they identify a theme that they thought was interesting.
-Then they go find the team.
-Yeah, they'd form a joint venture, provide working capital offices, accounting, lots of lawyers that all the back up, all that kind of back office stuff.
+Then they go and find the team.
+Yeah.
+They'd form a joint venture, provide working capital, offices, accounting, lots of lawyers that all.

+The back up, all.

-And then we could just go and do our jobs, which was to find great properties, invest in the cities and to deliver the business plan.
+That kind of back office stuff.
+And then we could just go and do our jobs, which was to find great properties, invest in the cities and business to deliver the business plan.
 And and that's what happened.
 So we were there for a few years.
 We, we did a, management buyout at the end of 2014.
 But it was that was a great landing pad for us.